Flying Ants

 BCEC Art Collection

 Maxie Tjampitjinpa was taught to paint by Old Mick Tjakamarra, custodian of the Honey Ant Dreaming at Papunya and one of the first artists there.
-Maxie began painting in 1981, and three years later won the Northern Territory Art Award.
-Maxie pioneered a style of painting where dots were made using the brush end of a paintbrush (as opposed to the stick end) to create soft dots which, en masse, were deployed to evoke fire, smoke, rain or movement.
+The artist began painting in 1981, and 3 years later won the Northern Territory Art Award.
+He pioneered a style of painting where dots were made using the brush end of a paintbrush (as opposed to the stick end) to create soft dots which, en masse, were deployed to evoke fire, smoke, rain or movement.

 Scroll to Top